tomzx/blog.tomrochette.com-content/agi/books/artificial-general-intelligence/article.md

 ## 3.4 Resources Competition
 * NARS uses a flexible method to decide how much time to spend on a task, influenced by both the system and the user
-* The user can attach an initial priority value to a task, but the allocation also depends on the current situtation of the system, as well as on how well the task processing goes
+* The user can attach an initial priority value to a task, but the allocation also depends on the current situation of the system, as well as on how well the task processing goes

 ## 3.6 Autonomy and Creativity
 * The system's behavior depends to a certain extent on its own tasks, which are actually more or less dependent of the original processes, even though historically derived from them